+NOTE: In this use case base station is acting as sensing transmitter and/or sensing receiver.
+This is an example and other options can also be valid.

 5.15 Use case on contactless sleep monitoring service

 5.15.1 Description

 Compared with wearable devices, contactless sensing technologies have more advantages in health status detection.
-With more room has reserved for un-intrusion, contactless sensing-based health monitoring gives people, especially who view object contact as uncomfortable, more options.
 3GPP system are designed for catering people’s communication purpose, whose wireless signals are very rich and can be accessible ubiquitously.
 With additional processing, 3GPP system will breed new opportunities with contactless sensing technologies applied, such as smart health, smart home, smart city and even smart space.

 Sleep Monitoring application describes the case that a human’s sleep situation is monitored without any wearable device [31].
 Instead of utilizing capacitors as propagation medium, Sleep Monitoring application effectively reuses the current ubiquitously accessible medium, that is wireless signals to realize the sensing purpose.
 People’s presence, movement and even respiration will affect the wireless signal propagation, which on the receiving side will be presented as the fluctuation of waveform’s intensity, phase shift and etc.

-Figure 5.15.1-1 describes how the wireless signals that propagated via the established direct network connection (i.e. between the radio access network and 5G UE) will be affected and distorted by the target sensing object.
-Generally, when people is sleeping, regular chest rise and fall will cause additional vibration of the target object when detecting the doppler [37], this is defined as the micro doppler effect in radar [32].
+Figure 5.15.1-1 describes how the wireless signals that are propagated via the established direct network connection (i.e. between the radio access network and 5G UE) will be affected and distorted by the target sensing object.
+Generally, when people are sleeping, regular chest rise and fall will cause additional vibration of the target object when detecting the doppler [37], this is defined as the micro doppler effect in radar [32].
 By observing the micro doppler effect, people’s respiration rate per minute can be counted.